Restless Chipotle

 • ½ cup salted butter, melted and allowed to become golden brown

-• ½ teaspoon vanilla salt, but good, optional
+• ½ teaspoon vanilla salt, optional

 For Dark Chocolate Ganache